-The Group manages its cash flow interest rate risk by entering into interest capping agreements.
-The effect of these agreements is to fix the Group's exposure to EURIBOR to 0.25% and SONIA to 1.38%.
-The agreements took effect from May 2018 and provide interest rate cover until the loans are repaid in May 2023.
-The amount of these loans outstanding at 31 December 2021 was £3.4 million.
+The Group managed its cash flow interest rate risk by entering into interest capping agreements.
+The effect of these agreements was to fix the Group's exposure to EURIBOR to 0.25% and SONIA to 1.38%.
+The agreements took effect from May 2018 and provided interest rate cover until the loans were repaid in April 2023.
+The amount of these loans outstanding at 31 December 2022 was £1.1 million and has been fully repaid in April 2023.

-An additional £0.4 million of long-term loans have been recognised on the acquisition of subsidiary undertakings in the year.
-These are set to be repaid equally over the next six years.
+An additional £0.8 million of long-term loans have been recognised on the acquisition of subsidiary undertakings.
+These are set to be repaid equally over the next five years.
 There is no capping agreement in place for these loans.

-(c) Capital risk
+(b) Capital risk